aws-samples/comfyui-on-eks/README.en.md

 ### 1. Prerequisites

 Make sure that you have enough vCPU quota for G instances.
-(At least 8 vCPU for a g5.2xl/g4dn.2x used in this guidance)
+(At least 8 vCPU for a g6.2x/g5.2x/g4dn.2x or 4 vCPU for a g6e.x used in this guidance)

 ```shell
 rm -rf ~/comfyui-on-eks && git clone https://github.com/aws-samples/comfyui-on-eks ~/comfyui-on-eks